HAAG Committee of Management

 Pamela Young has been on the Committee of Management Housing for the Aged Action Group since June 2018 as Secretary.

-She volunteers with Community Radio and co-ordinates a Community program weekly and Jazz program Saturday nights.
-She is the co-host "Raise the Roof" for HAAG with producer and host Shane McGrath on 3CR.
-She is also the Membership Officer of the Robert Stolz Vienesse Music Society.
-For 10 years she was the Supervisor at Glenloch Homes for the Elderly where she resides and when this job was dissolved and a paid CEO was installed she found that she still wanted to help the Elderly in some way and joined Housing for the Aged Action Group.
+She volunteers with Community Radio and for 10 years she was the Supervisor at Glenloch Homes for the Elderly where she resides and when this job was dissolved and a paid CEO was installed she found that she still wanted to help the Elderly in some way and joined Housing for the Aged Action Group.

 The three charities that she supports in Melbourne are Pencil Community, Books for Disaster Areas, and collection of items for Rotary Clubs that are needed for their many projects.
 Internationally she supports an Australian girl in Tanzania who is running Secondary and Primary schools for the very poor children all with sponsorships and donations from Australia.
 She is retired now, and her work life was spent mostly in temporary work in various states of Australia and PNG as her husband was an Officer in the Army and they moved often and this work suited the lifestyle.
 She was the Membership Officer for the VCSA and mostly was involved in the private sector from chemical companies to retail and many more.
 She is very concerned about the rights of people and compassionately helps where she can.

 Kris Spark's involvement with Housing for the Aged Action Group began 17 years ago when she started work in COTA Victoria’s information service, Seniors Information Victoria.
 Throughout her 14 years at COTA, there were many opportunities to work with, and support, HAAG, advocating for secure and affordable housing for older people.
-Kris believes continuity will be important with re-establishing trust across the organisation after recent events, and ensuring that the mission and values of HAAG are not open to compromise.
-She is committed to consultation with members and transparency of Committee of Management’s decisions and actions.
+She is committed to consultation with members and good governance Committee of Management’s decisions and actions.
+She is a member of the finance sub-committee.

 Karen Abols was a credit manager with a medium sized business for 34 years, where she managed the accounts and prepared financial reports for the Board, working closely with the Company Secretary and auditors.
 This has given her a strong understanding of financial reports and audit requirements.
 She joined HAAG after being impressed with the work of the housing support team in assisting a friend into long-term housing.
-Since retirement she has volunteered for a local charity in the Western suburbs, and lends her skills to HAAG as Treasurer since 2021
+Since retirement she has volunteered for a local charity in the Western suburbs, and lends her skills to HAAG as Treasurer since 2021.
+Karen leads the finance sub-committee.

 Education: Graduated from the London School of Economics (LSE) with a BA, MA and Ph.D.